Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 Helps in business expansion

-Micro financers offer a blueprint to small business owners for their business expansion and also assist to expand the operational footprint.
+Micro financers offer a blueprint to small business owners for their business expansion and assist in expanding the operational footprint.
 This is the most significant function of microfinance institutions for small business growth.

 Implements inclusive policies